Cryru/Emotion/README.md

 ## What is it?

 SoulEngine is a 2D Monogame orientated game engine based on the idea of low-level code writing, flexibility, DIY, and control.
-The project's goal is to provide easy to use and understand APIs and concepts for programmers in order to shorted the amount of time it takes between coming up with an idea, getting a prototype ready, and eventually releasing a product.
+The project's goal is to provide easy to use and understand APIs and concepts for programmers in order to shorten the amount of time it takes between coming up with an idea, getting a prototype ready, and eventually releasing a product.

 ## Updates